apalache-mc/apalache/docs/manual.md

 rather quickly.

-If you are interested in the technique for finding the assignments and symbolic transitions that is implemented in Apalache, check our [paper at ABZ'18](http://forsyte.at/wp-content/uploads/abz2018_full.pdf).
+If you are interested in the technique for finding the assignments and symbolic transitions implemented in Apalache, check our [paper at ABZ'18](http://forsyte.at/wp-content/uploads/abz2018_full.pdf).
 The [journal version](http://dx.doi.org/https://doi.org/10.1016/j.scico.2019.102361) is unfortunately behind the Elsevier paywall, which will be lifted after the two-year embargo period.

 <a name="types"></a>

-# 8. Type annotations
+## 7.2 Type annotations

 **NOTE**: [Jure Kukovec](https://forsyte.at/people/kukovec/) is developing a completely automatic type inference engine.
-As soon as it is ready, type annotations will be no longer required.
+As soon as it is ready, type annotations will no longer be required.
 Until that happy day, refer to [type annotations](types-and-annotations.md).

 Apalache requires two kinds of type annotations:
 - type annotations for empty sets and sequences, and
 - type annotations for records and sets of records.

-## 8.1.
-Empty sets and sequences
+### 7.2.1 Empty sets and sequences

 Consider the following example [`test/tla/NeedForTypes.tla`](../test/tla/NeedForTypes.tla):